GavinsMJ/ATMEGA328-7Segment-Display-Assembly/README.md

 Comparison is also done when the read character exceeds 1/2 the process value a motor is turned on and status LEDs change state.
 -- The process is simulated using a pot at ADC0.

-The programmed is built using atmel studio 7 and run on proteus.
+The program is built using atmel studio 7 and run on proteus.

-The proteus file is provided, just import the hex file and run it.
+The proteus file is provided, just import the hex file from debug file after build and run the sim.